MarcGuiselin/hmny/README.md

 4. Run `yarn` in the root directory
 5. Run `cargo install tauri-cli`

-### Run Browser Loader
+### Run Browser Launcher

-The Harmony Browser Loader is a tauri app that loads the browser and provides useful controls including automatic building and hot-reloading of wraps for development.
+The Harmony Browser Launcher is a tauri app that loads the browser and provides useful controls including automatic building and hot-reloading of wraps for development.

 Run the following command: